StakeandRelax-Validator/docs/validators/relaying/hermes.md

 WantedBy=multi-user.target
 ```

-Then we well start hermes with the newly created service and enable it.
+Then we will start hermes with the newly created service and enable it.
 Note that this step is done from your normal user account that has sudo privileges, so no longer as hermes.

 ```bash
 sudo systemctl start hermes.service